 9. Your Profile (LinkedIn, Freelance Portfolio) Isn’t Getting Enough Views

 As much as you may want to sign contracts with new clients, you can’t get that far if they’re not even finding you online.
 Visibility is a crucial element that you will need to improve if you want to catch the eye of a potential lead and start making more money.
-The famous freelance workplace, Workana, talks about this in an article that is very useful.

 In general, the main recommendations are that you should always make sure to distribute your profile and the content you produce as a writer (i.e., with personal blog articles, thoughts, projects, among others) on reputable websites.
 This will allow you to gain visibility across the web over occasionally (or never) updating your LinkedIn or freelance profiles.